The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Discussion

 Of these five models, we find the formation history that provides the best fit to our $\langle z \rangle = 2.26$ and $\langle z \rangle = 3.15$ composite measurements is associated with the Galactic Bulge with outflow model.
 Referencing the Bulge with outflow model, we find best-fit ages for the $\langle z \rangle = 2.26$ and $\langle z \rangle = 3.15$ stacks of $80^{+13}_{-2}$ Myr and $70^{+9}_{-2}$ Myr, respectively, which are just shy of the model star formation timescales given \citep[$\tau_s = 0.1$Gyr,][]{Kobayashi2020}.
 The Galactic Bulge model with the onset of galactic winds at $t = 3 \: \mathrm{Gyr}$ provides the next best fit to our Ar/O ratios.
 In the context of this other Bulge model, we infer ages, respectively, of $150^{+10}_{-16}$Myr and $120^{+16}_{-7}$ Myr for the $\langle z \rangle = 2.26$ and $\langle z \rangle = 3.15$ stacks.
 The short timescales with these Bulge models are consistent with the rapid formation of massive stars, aligning well with complementary $\alpha-$enhanced abundance ratios discussed above.
 These derived timescales are comparable to what has been found for star-forming $z\sim 2$ galaxies in a similar stellar mass range \citep[i.e., $>100$~Myr;][]{Shapley2005, Erb2006, Reddy2008}.
-This minimal difference may be attributed to the different star formation histories assumed within our SED fitting \citep{Chabrier2003} and that assumed in \citet{Kobayashi2020}.
-This difference ultimately does not change the interpretation of our results, in which our galaxies are characterized by rapid star formation within a dense environment.